Topology of Almost Complex Structures on Six-Manifolds: Preliminaries

 The action $V \otimes_\R \Lambda_\C^*(V) \to \Lambda_\C^*(V)$ defined by

 satisfies

-as one easily checks on an orthonormal basis for $\Lambda_\C^*$ having a real multiple of a non-zero $v$ as its first element.
+as one easily checks using an orthonormal basis for $V$ having a real multiple of a nonzero $v$ as its first element.
 The complex linear extension of this action gives $\Lambda_\C^*(V)$ the structure of a $\CCl(V)$-module of complex dimension $2^n$.
 This is the dimension of the irreducible complex $\CCl(V)$-module, so $\Lambda_\C^*(V)$ is a convenient description of this module.